-Current Performance: 95.12 tons of Household Hazardous Wastes were collected/managed in 2019 compared to 82.65 tons in 2018.
-This includes nickel-cadmium batteries, sealed lead acid batteries, fluorescent tubes, and Product Exchange materials collected at the St. Louis County HHW facilities and remote collection sites.
+Current Performance: 101.14 tons of household hazardous wastes were collected/managed in 2020 compared to 95.12 tons in 2019.
+This includes nickel-cadmium batteries, sealed lead acid batteries, fluorescent tubes, and Product Exchange materials collected at the two year-round HHW drop-off facilities and the free household hazardous waste (HHW) disposal mobile collections.
 The St. Louis County Environmental Services Department (ESD) provides a comprehensive solid waste management system for that part of St. Louis County outside of the Western Lake Superior Sanitary District.
-The ESD works to increase the number of customers utilizing free disposal at the thirteen HHW mobile collections and two year-round HHW collection facilities.
+The ESD works to increase the number of customers utilizing free HHW disposal at the fourteen mobile collections and two year-round HHW drop-off facilities.